PatrickWu84/FoodTruckFinder/README.md

 Throughout the process, I mainly referred to online documentation and some YouTube tutorials whenever I encountered concepts I was unfamiliar with or got stuck.

 Design-wise, my main goal was just to not make the project look super ugly.
 I definitely spent more of my time working out the logic and learning how to impelment new features instead of thinking about the style.
 However, I like design a lot so if I had more time I would want to make it look nicer.
-I bascially just followed the screenshots that were given in the write up.
+I basically just followed the screenshots that were given in the write up.

 ####Some notes:
 - The project is named "justfoodtrucks" but this is not accurate.
 At first I thought I would only havae time for the food trucks part.
 I didn't want to go through hassle of all the steps to rename the project.
 - There's a good amount of information that I processed which I didn't utilize, especially with the dining halls.
 If given more time, I wanted to make the dining halls also clickable, similar to the food trucks so that information like the address address and weekly schedule could be displayed.
-I also would add some sort of sorting/filtering feature because currently the dining halls are just in order they were given in the original file.
+I also would add some sort of sorting/filtering feature because currently, the dining halls are just in order they were given in the original file.
 - I think I probably could have implemented the user location feature in a better way.
 I ran into a lot of bugs when doing this part and spent the most time on it.
 I think got it working but it still can be a bit buggy sometimes.
 I thought there should be a way to pass the user location directly into the fragments, but I couldn't figure that out so I ended up having a new ViewPageAdapter being set up each time the location is updated.
 I would definitely focus on spending some more time trying to figure this out.